NY, US · AI law tracker

 legislation Assembly Floor Calendar 5/3/2024

-New York Bill A10103 Mandates Warnings on Generative AI Outputs
+New York Bill A10103 Mandates Warnings for Generative AI Systems

-This development signals a legislative focus on transparency and user awareness in generative AI outputs.
+This development signals an emerging regulatory focus on transparency obligations for generative AI deployers in state-level legislation.

-Deadline: No fixed deadline — effective upon enactment, if passed.
+Deadline: No fixed deadline — would become effective upon enactment.

 Primary source →